jaimeraynaud/scicomp_project/README.md

 ### Steps:

-Open Matlab and execute the Matlab script file provided in the `matlab_version` folder .
+Open Matlab and execute the Matlab script file provided in the `matlab_version` folder.
 If you do not have Matlab installed on your computer, you can use Matlab Online to run the script.

 ## 3. Visualizing Data with Python